jnguyen-88/chancellor/README.md

 **About**

 This is the landing page for the Chancellor.
 Designed with a mobile-first approach to create responsive/adaptive designs.
+Developed to be ADA-compliant.

 **Technologies / Libraries**
 - HTML5